kieran-ryan/pyprojectsort/README.md

 requires = ["flit"]
 ```

-Run the package from within the directory of the pyproject toml file:
+Run the package from within its directory:

 ```console
 pyprojectsort